Thermodynamic Length in Stochastic Thermodynamics of Far-From-Equilibrium Systems: Unification of Fluctuation Relation and Thermodynamic Uncertainty Relation: Minimum Action Principle

-\textit{Thermodynamically-consistent discrete state processes and graphs} \textemdash \: The discrete-state systems are represented by a graph, such that the state and transition form the nodes and directional edges of the graph, respectively \cite{schnakenberg_1976}.
+The discrete-state systems are represented by a graph, such that the state and transition form the nodes and directional edges of the graph, respectively \cite{schnakenberg_1976}.
 The set of all states is denoted by $\{i\}$.
 The state probability/density and transition between the states are denoted by $\rho_i$ and $\gamma$, respectively.
-For each forward unidirectional transition $\gamma$ between reactant state $\rho_{r_\gamma}$ to product state $\rho_{p_\gamma}$, there exists a backward unidirectional transition $-\gamma$ \footnote{ We consider systems with all bidirectional transitions with positive transition rates, this is to ensure the absolute continuousness of the forward path probability measure with respect to the conjugate path probability measure. }.
-The transition currents for the forward and backward reactions are denoted by $j_\gamma = \rho_{r_\gamma} k_\gamma$ and $j_{-\gamma} = \rho_{p_\gamma} k_{-\gamma}$, respectively, where $k_\gamma$ and $k_{-\gamma}$ are the forward and backward transition rates.
+For each forward unidirectional transition $\gamma$ between reactant state $\rho_{r_\gamma}$ to product state $\rho_{p_\gamma}$, there exists a backward unidirectional transition $-\gamma$ \footnote{ We consider systems with all bidirectional transitions with positive transition rates, this is to ensure the absolute continuousness of the forward path probability measure with respect to the conjugate path probability measure. }. { The state probability and density on the graph correspond to the physical descriptions provided by Markov jump processes and linear chemical reaction networks, respectively.
+The intermediate coarse-graining step between them and the resulting hydrodynamic description is elucidated in Ref.~\cite{ATM_2024_nr_cg}. } The transition currents for the forward and backward reactions are denoted by $j_\gamma = \rho_{r_\gamma} k_\gamma$ and $j_{-\gamma} = \rho_{p_\gamma} k_{-\gamma}$, respectively, where $k_\gamma$ and $k_{-\gamma}$ are the forward and backward transition rates.
 The set of all unidirectional and bidirectional transitions of a graph is denoted by $\{ \gamma^{\rightharpoonup} \}$ and $\{ \gamma^{\rightleftharpoons} \}$, respectively.